 It’s called the China Study, not surprisingly, because it was conducted in China.
 The 20-year study analyzed death rates from 48 forms of cancer and other chronic diseases, as well as diet and bloodwork, among 6,500 people.
 The study was made possible by the fact that the Chinese counties involved were populated by genetically similar people who tended to live in the same place for a long time, with few changes to their diets.
 For more on the China Study, click here.

 But back to my trip to the nutritionist.
 After I mentioned the China Study, I was expecting a debate on its merits.
-Instead, she calmly noted that she had read the China Study, too, and largely agreed with its findings.
+Instead, the nutritionist calmly noted that she had read the China Study, too, and largely agreed with its findings.
 Over the years since the study was first published (2005), however, she has filled in some of the blurriness around its edges.

 Adequate protein is a must for cancer patients

 Since I altered my diet at the beginning of the year, I have been besieged by comments from other people about the lack of protein in a vegan diet.
 Most of these people know very little about veganism, yet they are convinced the diet is inferior when it comes to protein.
 It isn’t really.
 The surprising truth is that people on “regular” diets probably get way too much protein, and people on vegan diets get plenty from plant-based sources.
 But if you’re a cancer patient, and particularly if you are undergoing rigorous treatment such as surgery, radiation, or chemotherapy, it’s important to up your intake of protein.

 Most hemp-based foods start with the seeds, which can be eaten whole, ground, made into milk, sprouted, smoothed into butter, or steeped in teas.
 Hemp leaves can be eaten as well.